Bravos-Power/pyoframe/docs/learn/advanced-concepts/internals.md

 # Internal details

-Pyoframe's inner workings involve a few tricks that one should be aware of if they wish to modify Pyoframe's internal code.
+Pyoframe's inner workings involve a few tricks that you should be aware of if you wish to modify Pyoframe's internal code.

 ## The zero variable